amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 That is, to compute $a × b$, we first compute the sum of $log(a)$ and $log(b)$, then compute the $log^{-1}$ of the sum.
 Likewise, $a ÷ b$ is computed as the $log^{-1}$ of the difference between $log(a)$ and $log(b)$.
 Note that $log^{-1}(x) = 10^x$.

 ***logarithmic scale***—The slide rule mechanised these calculations by using two identical logarithmic scales, commonly labelled $C$ (on the slide) and $D$ (on the frame).
 To derive the logarithmic scale, we begin with a 25-cm-long arithmetic scale divided into $10$ equal major divisions, marked $0, 1, 2, 3, ..., 10$, similar to an ordinary ruler.
 We then line up $log(1) = 0$ with the arithmetic scale's $0$, and place $log(2) = 0.301, log(3) = 0.477, ...$ at the appropriate spots along the arithmetic scale.
 The resulting graduations is the logarithmic scale.
 Incidentally, the arithmetic scale is the logarithm scale $L$, which is used to compute the $log$ function.
-The arithmetic $L$ scale and the logarithmic $D$ scales can be seen in the photograph below, which shows the back side of the K&E 4081-3.
+The arithmetic $L$ scale and the logarithmic $D$ scales can be seen in the photograph below, which shows the backside of the K&E 4081-3.

 ![K&E 4081-3](./figures/SlideRules/K&E4081-3/back.jpg)